QiuQiuJing/Moon/_posts/2019-08-21-recommender-skin-care-part1.md

 ---

 A basic skin care routine involves applying products such as facial cleansers, toners and moisturisers.
 However, many users face problems choosing products that suit them.
-In this post, I will bring you through how to build a recommender system based on content based filtering and collaborative filtering to solve this issue.
+In this post, I will bring you through how to build a recommender system based on:
+1. content-based filtering method
+2. collaborative filtering method
 Using data from sephora.com, the system recommends a skin care product based on products that a user has liked, or what category of product the user is presently searching for.